 Shri Krishna explains that there are two paths based on personality.
-For one with a pure mind and alert intellect, jñāna becomes yoga.
+For one with a pure mind and alert intellect, jnana becomes yoga.
 For others, karma becomes yoga.
-A person who is not ready to contemplate cannot be forced to do so because the mind will not have the capacity to be still and focused in order to contemplate.
-He goes on to explain that one cannot reach a state of ‘Actionlessness’ by giving up work.
+A person who is not ready to contemplate can’t be forced to do so.
+The mind will not have the capacity to be still and focused to contemplate.
+He goes on to explain that one can’t reach a state of ‘Actionlessness’ by giving up work.

 Chapter 3, Verse 6